dwarvesf/playground/_memo/setup-react-project-with-webpack-and-babel.md

 ## Webpack development config
 In your webpack.config.js we will need to install babel to transpile javascript ES6 into ES5 and transpile react.js and jsx into javascript.
 You will also need to install css-loader to resolve import and style-loader to load your css into style tag in head tag.

-You will also need to install webpack-dev-server which automatically reload your content in the
+You will also need to install webpack-dev-server which automatically reload your content in the:

 ```javascript
 yarn add -D babel-loader @babel/core @babel/preset-react webpack webpack-cli css-loader style-loader
 ```

-In your webpack.config.js specify entry in webpack config to point to index.js file then configure babel-loader to run with js file extension.
+In your `webpack.config.js` specify entry in webpack config to point to `index.js` file then configure babel-loader to run with js file extension.
 Loader in webpack is a optimizer, transformer that run against some specific file type.
 Specify file type with use key(which use regular express) and loaders which specify which loader run with that type of file.

 ```javascript
 const webpack = require('webpack')